Roy-wonji/WeaveDI/docs/api/inject.md

 ### Repository Pattern

-**Purpose**: Application of `@Inject` in the Repository pattern to abstract the data access layer and separate business logic from data sources.
+**Purpose**: Application of `@Injected` in the Repository pattern to abstract the data access layer and separate business logic from data sources.

 **Benefits of Repository Pattern**:
 - **Layer Separation**: Clear separation of data access logic and business logic